stestaub/stestaub.github.io/_posts/2017-02-07-sample-project-with-rails-1.markdown

 # What it’s NOT about
 This tutorials aim is NOT to give a deep dive and full understanding of the Rails Framework and the Ruby language.
 You should not expect to understand all the details.
 Each part references to other resources to get a better deepdive.
+Also I do not cover testing, although its a very important part in rails development and rails has very good support.
+I may will do an other part on testing later.

 # Other good resources to learn RoR
 The following is probably one of the best Resources for getting started with Ruby on Rails.
 If you really want to learn rails, take a few days, and go through the tutorial, It’s free!